Local offer for care leavers

 We want you to feel that your voice is being heard, we want you to have options to engage in developing the local authority and improving the local offer year on year.
 As your corporate parent we want to know what is working and what is not working.
 To do all this our local offer includes:

-- the offer for you to interview every new Children's Social Worker into the service.
+• the offer for you to interview new staff into the service

 Finances and managing your money